Interval training: how HIIT works

 At the end of a demanding workout like this, cool down with a gentle run of at least five minutes.

-As the name HIIT implies, the exercises exert great demands on the body.
+As the name "high-intensity interval training" implies, the workouts exert great demands on the body.
 This means that not only is the preparation phase longer, but the recovery phase too.
-For this reason, it is best to schedule maximum two HIIT units per week and to warm up sufficiently before training.
+For this reason, it's best to schedule maximum 2 HIIT units per week and to warm up sufficiently before training.